 Guidance for technicians

-Surgical instrument tracking software provides the user with specific instruction for use information, training tips, pictures, and acceptable instrument substitutes.
-This guidance can be especially helpful for new technicians in training by allowing them to be more independent.
+Surgical instrument tracking software provides the user with specific instructions for use information, training tips, pictures, and acceptable instrument substitutes.
+This guidance can be especially helpful for new technicians-in-training by allowing them to be more independent.

 Ease of integration